Make Your Own Homemade Carpet Freshener Powder

 Never fear!
-A good carpet freshening powder can work wonders on your carpet and leave it smelling better than the day you bought it.
+A good carpet freshening powder can work wonders deodorizing your carpet and leaving it smelling better than the day you bought it.
 Here’s how to make your own diy carpet freshener powder.

-Also read, homemade carpet freshener made with borax powder for a slightly more complicated carpet freshener.
+Also read, homemade carpet freshener made with borax powder for a slightly more complicated carpet freshening deodorizer.

 Time: 5 min.

 Baking soda is the only mandatory ingredient for this recipe, but if you want to add a little scent to your carpet while you deodorize you will need both ingredients.

 (Links are to Amazon products, any purchases will help support me and The Homemade Experiment)

 - Add the baking soda to a mixing bowl.

 - Then, add in powdered rosemary or other aromatic herbs.

 - Mix the ingredients together.

 - Sprinkle the carpet freshening powder evenly across your floor.